7 min read · Cost

 | Mid-rise multi-tenant with fire-rated assembly (25,000+ sq ft) | $400,000–$1,200,000+ |

-Sierra Siding's typical commercial siding scope band in California as of 2026.
+Typical commercial siding planning range for California — a general California market range, not a Sierra Siding quote.
 Includes fire-rated assembly compliance, scaffolding/access coordination, and standard phased construction on occupied buildings.
 Final number is set on-site after architectural and engineering review — your written proposal is what governs.

 Key takeaways

-- Scale and fire-rating drive cost more than per-foot price
+- Scale and fire-rating drive cost more than per-foot material price

-- Tenant operations dictate phasing and add mobilization cost
+- Tenant operations dictate phasing and add real mobilization cost

 FAQ